Turbulence in Earth's core generates large topographic torques on the mantle: Introduction

 \section{Introduction}

 The Earth's rotation rate, or length of day (LOD), is known to vary over a broad spectrum of frequencies, ranging from the slow, secular increase caused by tidal dissipation, to inter-annual variations resulting from the interaction between atmospheric flows and the solid crust \cite[e.g.][]{jW88,kL05}.
-The largest amplitude temporal signals present in measurements of the LOD are the so-called sub-decadal ($\sim 6$ yrs.) fluctuations, that are widely believed to be the result of exchanges of angular momentum between the liquid core and the solid mantle \citep{dJ88,aJ93,rH15}.
-However, the physical mechanism that allows for exchanges of angular momentum between the core and mantle is poorly constrained \citep[e.g.][]{pR12}.
-The axial torques required to allow this exchange may arise from a variety of sources including pressure gradients, electromagnetic and viscous stresses at the core mantle boundary (CMB), as well as gravitational torques between the mantle and solid inner core \citep{bB96}.
-Previous work suggests that electromagnetic torques can explain LOD if the electrical conductivity of the lower mantle is sufficiently large \citep[e.g.][]{rH97}.
+Large amplitude fluctuations are present in measurements of the LOD, ranging from timescales of several decades ($\sim 60$) \citep{rH98} to sub-decadal ($\sim 6$ yr) \citep{rH15}.
+These fluctuations are widely believed to be the result of exchanges of angular momentum between the liquid core and the solid mantle \citep{dJ88,aJ93,rH15}, however the physical mechanisms responsible for this exchange are not fully understood \citep[e.g.][]{pR12}.
+The required axial torques may arise from a variety of sources including pressure gradients, electromagnetic and viscous stresses at the core mantle boundary (CMB), as well as gravitational torques between the mantle and solid inner core \citep{bB96}.
+Previous scaling arguments \citep[e.g.][]{pR12} suggest that viscous drag on the CMB is too small to produce the required torque.

+The electromagnetic torques can explain LOD if the electrical conductivity of the lower mantle is sufficiently large \citep[e.g.][]{rH98}.
 Gravitational coupling between the inner core and mantle is also capable of producing the target torque of $10^{18} \text{N}\cdot \text{m} $ \citep{bB96,bB09}.
 Pressure, or topographic, coupling occurs wherever the CMB deviates from spherical symmetry.
 Topographic coupling between the core and mantle is one of the least understood mechanisms, due in part to the complex techniques required to model it.
-To date, only a single study has used three-dimensional simulations, and this work used an approximate set of boundary conditions over a limited range of parameters \citep{wK01}.
+To the author's knowledge, only a single study has used three-dimensional simulations, and this work used an approximate set of boundary conditions over a limited range of parameters \citep{wK01}.
 Towards this end, the present work examines the role of topographic coupling over a broad set of numerical experiments of rotating convection in a spherical shell in which topography is superposed onto the outer boundary.
 The primary goals are to test the scaling behavior of topographic torques with varying input parameters, including the rotation rate, forcing strength, and topographic amplitude, and extrapolate the findings to the conditions of the outer core.